 a.
-Under the revenue decoupling mechanisms in the Utilities' New York electric and gas rate plans and the weather-normalization clause applicable to their gas businesses, revenues are generally changes in delivery volumes from levels assumed when rates were approved.
-In general, the Utilities recover on a current basis the fuel, gas purchased for resale and purchased power costs the supplying energy to their full-service customers.
+Under the revenue decoupling mechanisms in the Utilities' New York electric and gas rate plans and the weather-normalization clause applicable to their gas businesses, revenues are generally not affected by changes in delivery volumes from levels assumed when rates were approved.
+In general, the Utilities recover on a current basis the fuel, gas purchased for resale and purchased power costs they incur in supplying energy to their full-service customers.
 Accordingly, such costs do not generally affect Con Edison's results of operations.